tyler-wel/personal-site/notes.md

 # Hugo Notes

+## Command Quick Sheet
+`hugo -D` - build with drafts
+`hugo server -D` - start server with drafts enabled `hugo new --kind post post/{post-name}` - create a new post `hugo new --kind project project/{project-name}` - create a new project

+## Quick notes
+Can use the front matter and a page's $page.Params. to customize stuff

 ## Local Development Testing
 - `hugo server -D` : start server with drafts
 - `localhost:1313` : local dev server